Salisbury University students on campus

 Digital Accessibility

-In support of SU's mission "to empower our students with the knowledge, skills, and core values that contribute to active citizenship, gainful employment, and life-long learning in a democratic society and interdependent world", ID&D in collaboration with the Office of Access & Accommodations (OAA), Division of Inclusion, Access, and Belonging and Office of Information Technology aims to make accessibility a part of everyday work in order to ensure that all digital content is accessible to all individuals.
+In support of SU's mission "to empower our students with the knowledge, skills, and core values that contribute to active citizenship, gainful employment, and life-long learning in a democratic society and interdependent world", SU is committed to fostering a welcoming digital environment.
+Our goal is to make accessibility a part of everyday work to ensure that all digital content is accessible to all individuals.

 Campus Engagement